 If a separate warranty or service contract is purchased, the sales price of the warranty or service contract is not subject to a sales or use tax.
 However, the individual providing the warranty or service must pay sales or use tax on the purchase price of tangible personal property used to provide such service when the property is purchased or is taken from inventory for this purpose.
 When a vendor or lessor contracts with another unrelated entity to provide the warranty service, he shall exclude the cost of the warranty contract from the sales price subject to sales tax; in this situation the individual providing the warranty is liable for payment of tax as provided above.

 Regulations Governing Certification of Address Databases and Designation of Third-party Verifiers

-Regulation 39-26-105.3 - Hold Harmless re: Sourcing Sales / Use Taxes
+RULE 39-26-105.3 - ELECTRONIC ADDRESS DATABASES